-The Todd Foundation is changing to a more pro-active, collaborative funding approach in 2018.
+The Todd Foundation has changed to a more pro-active, collaborative funding approach in 2018.
 Our goal is to support long-term social impact more effectively.
 As part of this change we are no longer running open application rounds.
 Click here to see our new strategy and approach in full.

 We wanted our funding processes to support real change in communities, reduce compliance costs for organisations, and promote collaboration rather than competition.
 So we talked to local funders and funding experts, looked at overseas models and worked with our community partners to develop something new.
 Our new approach will provide funding for:

 - Change Initiatives in key focus areas, where we can support collaborative, strategic initiatives creating sustainable, long-term change (this will be the majority of our funding).

 - Collaboration with other funders to providing co-ordinated funding and share learnings.